The Waterpik Express is a very likable cordless water flosser.

 Let’s also assume an average cost of $0.75 per battery.
-Given that you need 3 batteries at each replacement, that is CDN$2.25 every 3 months, or CDN$9 every year.
+Given that you need 3 batteries at each replacement, that is $2.25 every 3 months, or $9 every year.

-This is basically another CDN$25 to factor into the cost of the Express, taking it to around CDN$102.
+This is basically another $25 to factor into the cost of the Express, taking it to around $196.

 Compare this to traditional string floss and there is no denying that floss is considerably better value for money.
 But there is a price to be paid for the convenience and effectiveness of the Express.

-Waterpik’s top of the line Cordless Advanced costs around CDN$119 over 3 years.
-Unless AA batteries are an absolute must, I think for the extra $20 you are getting some nice extras with the Advanced.
+Waterpik’s top of the line Cordless Advanced costs around $186 over 3 years.
+Unless AA batteries are an absolute must, you are actually going to save money by going for the Advanced.